pribeea/pribeea/README.md

 📌 **About Me:**
 - 🇧🇷 Brazilian | 🎂 2007
 - 🎓 Student at `IFRN - Campus Caicó` (Computer Science)
-- 💻 Passionate about coding & open-source
+- 💻 Coding casually (when I'm not vibing to music and enjoying life)
 - 📚 Sharing my projects and experiments here

 🌎 **Languages:**